hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

   + event listener: `track.addEventListener("cueChange", function(e) {...});`
     + access 1st active cue: `var cue = this.activeCues[i];`
     + console log: `console.log("cue change");`
-  + assumption: no overlaspped cues for the current time segment
+  + assumption: no overlapped cues for the current time segment
-  + vidoe played $\to$ time counter increasing
+  + video played $\to$ time counter increasing
   + `this.activeCue;`: the list of cues in the current time segments, `this` representing the track firing the event

 + cue enter and exit events